ElitePlus/j-edsby.com/README.md

 	packet.getDataFromGZIP();

 ####Using the API
-Currently the test class shows you how to create all the requests by hand (problem!) and how to use that data a little.
+~~Currently the test class shows you how to create all the requests by hand (problem!) and how to use that data a little.~~

-However that isn't very nice is it, having to handle all the requests yourself.
-In a future update, the API will handle all the login functionality and requests away from the user.
+~~However that isn't very nice is it, having to handle all the requests yourself.
+In a future update, the API will handle all the login functionality and requests away from the user.~~

+<b>The future is now!</b> I have changed the packet and data handling system so it won't require intimate knowledge of the API.

+You can still use the default `Packet.java` class to craft all your requests if you want (such as if you wanted to extend the functionality of the API beyond its currently limitations).
+However, now all the functionality for logging in, storing cookies, and setting up the basic

 ##Use Cases
 Currently I have been using the API to access my grade data.
 Using the JavaMAIL API I was able to make a simple program that checks the time of day and if it was `06:00` to send myself an e-mail and a text-message on my cellular phone alerting me if my grades had changed at all.